SharpQin/beauty/README.md

 - Using JWT, no matter how many permission data, the length of the JWT will not increase significantly to ensure the performance of transmission and authentication in microservices.
 - Support Domain Object Security (ACLs).
-- Using kafka to communication between microservices
+- Using kafka to communication between microservices.
-- Support search text with Elasticsearch.
+- Support full-text search with Elasticsearch.
 - Using Liquibase for DB script management.
-- Support to deploy to Kubernetes.
+- Kubernetes deployment.

 ## Architecture
 ![architecture](https://github.com/SharpQin/beauty/raw/main/doc/architecture-diagram.png)